dive0/github-tutorial/README.md

 ---
 ## Error Handling
 * You used `git init` in the wrong directory
-  * You may initialize the workspace and did not mean to do that.
+  * You may initialize the workspace and do not mean to do that.
   * Use `rm -rf .git` to recursively force `.git` to be remove
   * ![Alt Init workspace](git init.PNG)
 * You want to delete a local repository